Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

 \subsection{Planning}

-After iterative researching about the topic $t$ through $n_R$ rounds, Multimodal DeepResearcher creates a plan before the actual generation process.
-Specifically, it constructs an outline $O$ that establishes the narrative architecture of the report based on the learnings $L$, topic $t$ and textual exemplar report $\tilde{R}$.
-The outline comprises a hierarchical structure of sections, each containing a descriptive title and a brief summary.
-To learn the style of visualizations present in exemplar reports $\tilde{R}$ and maintain a consistent style in the generation of each visualization chart, Multimodal DeepResearcher also prompts the LLM to generate a visualization style guide $G$.
+After iterative researching about the topic $t$, Multimodal DeepResearcher creates a plan before generating the final report.
+Specifically, it constructs an outline $O$ of the report to generate based on the learnings $L$, topic $t$ and textual exemplar report $\tilde{R}$.
+The outline comprises a hierarchical structure of sections, each with a descriptive title and a brief summary.
+To learn the style of visualizations in exemplar reports $\tilde{R}$ and maintain a consistent style of charts, Multimodal DeepResearcher also prompts the LLM to generate a visualization style guide $G$.
 The visualization style guide provides guidelines that control the overall style of visualizations in the report (e.g., color palette, font hierarchy).
-More details of this process can be found in appendix~\ref{appendix:details}.
+More details of this process can be found in Appendix~\ref{appendix:details-planning}.